華文

 A bridge isn't competent because the blueprint is elegant, but because the bridge holds — and continues to hold when trucks cross, winds rise, and inspectors check the bolts.

 The illustration's framing: We check the process — not "just trust us," but with transparency and fast operational feedback on how care is delivered.
+Trust, in a Civic AI context, is not a disposition you extend once to a vendor; it is something earned incrementally, through demonstrated, inspectable practice.

 Definition